 The Minnie Van service is alive and well, but has increased in price.
 Apparently Disney underestimated the popularity of this service and made the price too affordable?
 Possible?
 We guess so.
 While still available at all resorts, the prices for this service have increased.

 The housekeeping services are known for being stellar across Disney Resort property.
 At the moderate and deluxe resorts we’re still seeing pretty great housekeeping services.
 At resorts where there is construction happening we’ve seen the housekeeping compromised for a variety of reasons.
 This may not be due to staffing, but instead the fact that construction disrupts the regular workflow at these resorts.
+Many housekeeping services, like extra coffee/ tea service has been stopped, though you can still call the front desk for things to be dropped off at your door.

 Walt Disney World Customer Service Changes